kaiinui/CloudFlow/README.md

 TODO
 =========
 1. Write more test.
-(Especially about handling SQS) Now I wrote only about parsing a message.
+(Especially about handling SQS) Currently I wrote about only parsing a message.
 2. Write better doc.

 Want to do
 ========
 1. Provide a way to handle ActiveRecord objects easier.
 Because now you can pass args only String or Number.
-2. Provide a way to pass callback.
+2. Provide a way to pass a callback block.